Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Can You Take Too Many Vitamins?
 4 Signs of Vitamin Overdose

-Millions of people around the world take vitamins as a part of their daily nutrition.
+Millions of people worldwide take vitamins as a part of their daily nutrition.

 And it seems like everything is vitamin-enriched, from bottled water to orange juice and fortified foods.